 Outside of Lucha Underground, Fenix made his debut for Chikara in September.
 Fenix teamed with Drago and Aero Star, forming Team AAA, to compete in the 2015 King of Trios tournament.
 In the first round, they defeated The Swamp Monster, Jack Gallagher, and Chuck Taylor, collectively known as The Gentleman’s Club.
 The following day, in the quarterfinals, Team AAA defeated Silver Ant, Hallowicked, and Frightmare, also known as The Nightmare Warriors.
 The day after, Team AAA would meet, and defeat, The Devastation Corporation, comprised of Max Smashmaster, Flex Rumblecrunch, and Blaster McMassive.
 Team AAA would go on to meet Bullet Club members AJ Styles and The Young Bucks in the finals.
 Team AAA went on to win the entire tournament.

 Lucha Underground held Ultima Lucha Dos in January of 2016.
 On the show in question, Fenix teamed with Drago and Aero Star to defeat the team of Evans, Johnny Mundo, and PJ Black to win the Lucha Underground Trios Championship.
 With this win, Fenix became the first Triple Crown Champion; Mundo would become the second the following April.
 In terms of Fenix’s AAA endeavors, following roughly 5 years with the promotion, he announced his departure in September.
-He left an impact on AAA; he was the first-ever Fusion Champion and had the longest reign at 518 days.
-He continued to compete for PWG, entering the 2016 Battle of Los Angeles tournament, losing to Will Ospreay in the first round.
+He left an impact on AAA.
+He was the first-ever Fusion Champion and had the longest reign at 518 days and he continued to compete for PWG, entering the 2016 Battle of Los Angeles tournament, losing to Will Ospreay in the first round.

 In March of 2017, Fenix returned to PWG with tag team gold in his sights.
 At Nice Guys (Don’t Play Rock ‘N’ Roll), Fenix teamed with Penta el Zero M, or Pentagon Jr., to win the PWG World Tag Team Championship.
 They would lose the championship the following October, at All-Star Weekend, to Matt Riddle and Jeff Cobb.
 Fenix’s work with Lucha Underground continued, too.
 In May, Drago turned on Fenix and Aero Star, costing them the Lucha Underground Trios Championship against Vibora, Pindar, and Kobra Moon.
 Fenix would return to singles action, feuding with Marty “The Moth” Martinez.
 This feud reached a fever pitch at Ultima Lucha Tres, during the fall, in a mask vs. hair match.
 Fenix won this bloody affair, shaving the head of his opponent with the help of Mariposa and ring announcer Melissa Santos.